msnidal/msnidal.github.io/content/attercop/attercop.md

         pyperclip.copy(output)
 ```

 Finally, we just need to handle the user's input.
-I'm using `sys.stdin.read(1)` to read a single character from the user, and then using structural pattern matching to handle the different cases.
+I'm using [raw TTY input](https://docs.python.org/3/library/tty.html) and `sys.stdin.read(1)` to read a single character from the user, and then using structural pattern matching to handle the different cases.
 If the user presses `y` or `enter`, we accept the command and execute it.
 If they press `c`, we copy it to the clipboard.
 If they press `tab`, we cycle through the different options and try again.
 If they press `q` or `ctrl-c` or `ctrl-d`, we exit.

 Critically, we are showing the user the command they are about to execute or copy to the clipboard, so they can make sure it's what they want - we wouldn't want to accidentally run `rm -rf /` or something, so nothing will get executed without the user's explicit confirmation.
+There is probably more we could be doing here - for example, checking for the presence of `sudo` or `rm` in the command and warning the user and requiring an additional confirmation if so would be a good idea.

 ## Ok alright alright I got it...
 Can I try it out?

 No!
 Just kidding.
 Yes.
-You can just install it with pip:
+You can install it with pip:

 ```bash
 pip install attercop